FBI-openup/nwm/README.md

 #### VAE Pre-processing

-To pre-process the images into ready-to-use latents you juste need to execute `encode_latents.py` with the relevant arguments and you should end up with the following structure:
+To pre-process the images into ready-to-use latents you just need to execute `encode_latents.py` with the relevant arguments and you should end up with the following structure:

 ```
 ├──./latents